Mwi-haki/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The first script is setting bash
-The second script displays replaces all characters A and c from input to Z and e respectively
+The second script displays removes all letters c and C from input